 The Commercial Division Gets A New Corporate Disclosure Rule

-Update: As an update to our earlier post on the Commercial Division’s new corporate disclosure rule—Rule 35 of the Rules of Practice for the Commercial Division—the rule is now in effect.
-As of December 1, 2021, corporate entities litigating or seeking to intervene in cases must submit statements disclosing any corporate parent or publicly held companies that are sufficiently invested in the party or proposed intervenor.
-The new rule provides:
+On October 4, 2021, Chief Administrative Judge Lawrence K. Marks promulgated Rule 35 of the Rules of Practice for the Commercial Division to require corporate entities litigating or seeking to intervene in cases to submit statements disclosing any corporate parent or publicly held companies that are sufficiently invested in the party or proposed intervenor.